-Moreover, we also observe that \ul{the hybrid mode generally shows a slightly worse performance than the mechanistic mode}.
-Although this may appear counterintuitive, it aligns with our expectations: In the hybrid mode, the LLM is expected tune both the mechanistic part and the neural network part, which might be harder to synchronize.
-The challenge also comes from that fact that the searching space of the hybrid space is considerably larger compared to the mechanistic mode.
+\textbf{Comparison between the Mechanistic and the Hybrid Models.} We also observe that the hybrid mode generally shows a slightly worse performance than the mechanistic mode.
+Although this may appear counterintuitive, it aligns with our expectations: In the hybrid mode, the LLM is expected to tune both the mechanistic part and the neural network part, which might be harder to synchronize.
+The challenge also comes from the fact that the searching space of the hybrid space is considerably larger compared to the mechanistic mode.
 Therefore, given the same budget, the hybrid mode shows a slightly worse performance.

-\textbf{Effectiveness on Clinical Health.} Table~\ref{tab:cancer} compares the three LLM-based approaches on the cancer dataset.
-As shown, our pipeline consistently achieves lower RMSE errors than the two baselines, by over 16.56\% in the Lung Cancer dataset, and 92.31\% in the Lung Cancer (w/ Chemo. \& Radio) dataset in average, demonstrating the advantages brought by the neural-integrated design.

-\textbf{Effectiveness on Materials Science.} As shown in Table~\ref{tab:materials}, the resulting neural-integrated model achieves significantly better performance than the purely neural network baseline.

-These experimental results demonstrate the comprehensive ability in handling the three domains across different scientific domains, further suggesting its broad potential in building effective mechanistic models.